Should I start releasing YouTube content? I'm considering it! Vote by subscribing to my presently-empty channel and turning on notifications!

 Altered intercellular communication - the decline in communication between cells with age, which can lead to a decline in tissue health.
 Also, acute inflammation serves as a communication method to recruit the body's immune and repair mechanisms to a specific damaged area for as long as the damage and threat are present.
 But the constant (chronic) presence of inflammation markers throughout the body (such as by senescent cells) wears out the immune system, damages healthy tissue, and can enable senescence in neighboring cells.
 Through the elimination of senescent cells, altered intercellular communication can be avoided.

-Proposed Additional Hallmarks
+Additional Hallmarks (2023 expansion)

 Disabled macro-autophagy - used primarily to eradicate damaged cell organelles or unused proteins.